 How a California Short-Term Disability Lawyer Can Help

 While no one wants to miss any time off work, knowing the steps to take when it comes to SDI can help alleviate some of the potential financial issues that can arise.
 Before filing a claim, have an experienced law firm on your side.
-At the Law Offices of Dr. Bill LaTour, we have helped clients in Colton, California and surrounding areas get all the information needed about SDI since 1994.
-Call us today at (877) 668-9510 or visit us online.
+We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.